-Today I propose an extremely simple recipe, ideal for renewing your drinks and impress your friends.
+Today I propose an extremely simple recipe, ideal for renewing your drinks and impressing your friends.

-What ingredients you’ll need to make dried duck breast
+What ingredients do you need to make dried duck breast

 - 1 duck breast (here’s how to select your duck breast for cooking)